Chomchadila, California

-Chomchadila (also, Choam-cha-di-la-poma) is a former Pomo settlement in Mendocino County, California.
-It was said to be on a mesa south of Calpella, however its precise location is unknown.
+Chomchadila (also written as Choam-cha-di-la-poma or Tcómtcadila) is a former Pomo settlement in Mendocino County, California, United States.
+While its precise location is unknown, it was said to be on a mesa south of Calpella, about two miles north of the confluence of the East Fork and Russian River.
 The namesake of the latter comes from Kalpela, a chief of the settlement.